SuperHyperInstantFutureTime/TrackShift/data/web-content/help/usingTrackShift/costs.md

 1. Click 'Add Cost'
 2. Select the Artist from the dropdown
 3. Select the Album from the dropdown
-2. Enter a description for the Cost e.g. Vinyl Manufacturing
+4. Enter a description for the Cost e.g. Vinyl Manufacturing
-3. Enter an amount
+5. Enter an amount
-4. Click 'Save'
+6. Click 'Create'

+The Cost will count as a negative on the Balance of a Product.
+If you view the Product on the Products table, you'll see the Balance has been affected by the Cost you created.

+### Finding a Cost

+1. Click the Costs tab or go to trackshift.app/account/costs
+2. Type in the artist name in the search box or scroll to find the cost.

 ### Deleting a Cost

+1. Scroll to the Cost you want to Delete.
+2. Click 'Delete' on the right hand side of the Cost.

+The Cost will no longer have any affect on the Balance of a Product.

 <hr>